 and triple check your numbers and keep a written record of everything.

-Here are a few points to consider when designing your tets:
+Here are a few points to consider when designing your tests:

 - Start small.
 Look for something that won’t be too complicated to change and measure, but with real potential for improvement.